nunit/docs/docs/articles/nunit-analyzers/NUnit1001.md

 # NUnit1001

-## The individual arguments provided by a TestCaseAttribute must match the type of the corresponding parameter of the method.
+## The individual arguments provided by a TestCaseAttribute must match the type of the corresponding parameter of the method

 | Topic    | Value
 | :--      | :--